-1.2 Prior to issuing the annual pitch fee invoice, a letter will be sent to Caravan Owners advising of the following year’s Fees and giving an opportunity to reserve a pitch for the next Season by paying a non-refundable Pitch Reservation Fee by 31st December, this fee will be deducted from the invoice total.
+1.2 Prior to issuing the annual Pitch Fee invoice, a letter will be sent to Caravan Owners advising of the following year’s Fees (see 1.4 below) and giving an opportunity to reserve a pitch for the next Season by paying a non-refundable Pitch Reservation Fee by 31st December, this fee will be deducted from the invoice total.

-1.4 Caravan Owners who leave before 30th September will receive a refund of 50% of the pitch licence fee, if the pitch is re-let to a new customer (or in the case of a part exchange, the part exchangee’s pitch is re-let to a new customer, ditto in respect of multiple part exchanges) by 30th September.
+1.5 Caravan Owners who leave before 30th September will receive a refund of 45% of the annual Pitch Fee, if the pitch is re-let to a new customer (or in the case of a part exchange, the part exchangee’s pitch is re-let to a new customer, ditto in respect of multiple part exchanges) by 30th September.
 Payment of refunds will be made after 30th September.

-1.5 The refund of the appropriate portion of any pitch fee paid in advance shall be a full discharge of all obligations to Caravan Owners who are required by the Company to leave for persistent or significant breach of the Park Rules.
+1.6 The refund of the appropriate portion of any Pitch Fee paid in advance shall be a full discharge of all obligations to Caravan Owners who are required by the Company to leave for persistent or significant breach of the Park Rules.